google-research/tensorflow_constrained_optimization/README.md

     *   [subsettable_context.py](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/rates/subsettable_context.py):
-        contains the `rate_context` function, which takes a `Tensor` of predictions (i.e. the output of a TensorFlow model, through which gradients can be propagated), and optionally `Tensor`s of labels and weights, and returns an object representing a (subset of a) minibatch on which one may calculate rates.
+        contains the `rate_context` function, which takes a `Tensor` of predictions (or, in eager mode, a nullary function returning a `Tensor`, i.e. the output of a TensorFlow model, through which gradients can be propagated), and optionally `Tensor`s of labels and weights, and returns an object representing a (subset of a) minibatch on which one may calculate rates.

         The related `split_rate_context` function takes *two* `Tensor`s of predictions, labels and weights, the first for the "penalty" portion of